 The Stockport Viaduct: A Landmark in Art and History

-The Stockport Viaduct is one of the most striking architectural features in the North West of England.
-Built between 1839 and 1840, it was a major feat of engineering at the time and remains one of the largest brick structures in the UK.
-Standing 111 feet tall and stretching over 1,800 feet, it was designed to carry the Manchester to Birmingham railway over the River Mersey.
-With its 27 imposing arches and its prominent red-brick construction, the viaduct has become an enduring symbol of Stockport’s industrial heritage.
+The Stockport Viaduct is one of the most recognisable landmarks in the North West of England.
+Built between 1839 and 1840, it was a major feat of engineering and is still one of the largest brick structures in the UK.
+Standing 111 feet tall and stretching over 1,800 feet, the viaduct carries the Manchester to Birmingham railway across the River Mersey.
+With its 27 arches and striking red-brick design, it has become a lasting symbol of Stockport’s industrial past.

 The Viaduct in Art